Control#

 Introduction#

-The Control blocks in VEXcode V5 manage the flow of a project by handling loops, conditions, delays, and stopping execution.
+The Control blocks in VEXcode V5 manage the flow of a project by handling loops, conditions, and delaying blocks from running.

 Below is a list of available blocks: